fortyfortyy/ImageUploaderApi/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

 ## How To Set Up Locally
+> First of all, you need to:
+> - Create a **bucket in GCS <a href="https://console.cloud.google.com/storage/create-bucket">link </a>**, with the name of your desire.
+> - Create **IAM Policy <a href="https://console.cloud.google.com/iam-admin/serviceaccounts"> link </a>**, GENERATE A KEY and download *.json file with the credentials.
+> - PUT YOUR CREDENTIALS TO THE SOURCE OF THIS PROJECT AND CHANGE THE NAME TO "private-credentials.json"

 The easiest approach is to run docker-compose.
 It should work without any problems.
 The docker-compose approach is based on google cloud storage.
 If you have the desire to save locally the images and thumbnails please, visit <a href="https://github.com/fortyfortyy/ImageUploadApi/pull/6"> this PR </a> and see the changes.